Uttarakhand

 The Valley of Flowers is located in Chamoli district of Uttarakhand, in the western Himalayas.
 It lies within the Nanda Devi Biosphere Reserve and is a UNESCO World Heritage Site.

-To reach the Valley of Flowers from Delhi, first travel to Rishikesh by train, bus, or car.
+To reach the Valley of Flowers from Delhi, first travel to Rishikesh by train, bus, flight (via Dehradun Airport), or car.
 From Rishikesh, take a road journey to Pipalkoti or Govindghat, which is the gateway to the trek.
-From there drive to Pulna, and then start the trek towards Ghangaria, the base village for visiting the Valley.
+From Govindghat, drive to Pulna and then begin the trek towards Ghangaria, the base village for visiting the Valley of Flowers.

 The Valley of Flowers Trek usually takes about 6 days to complete and covers a distance of approximately 37 kilometers.
 It includes beautiful trails, scenic landscapes, and a mix of easy and slightly steep sections.